Has The Sparkle and Fizz Gone Out of Your Relationship?

 You don’t have to continue to lie awake at night in pain, dissatisfaction and loneliness.
 The sad fact is, it’s often only when the divorce papers have been signed, the contents of your home split and you’re sitting alone in your new place that reality sinks in.
 Only then will you realise the depth of what you gave up on when you gave up on each other.

 Research strongly suggests one person can change the way each partner experiences the relationship – As Dr Harriet Lerner so eloquently puts it… “Don’t wait for your partner to change first.”

 So don’t kid yourself thinking time will change your situation, because the research on relationships suggests problems rarely change for the better without help.
 My experience has convinced me that with the right couples therapy you and your partner can get through this challenge and your relationship can be even stronger and more nurturing than ever before.

-To schedule an appointment please fill out the contact form below.
 If you have a question, you’ll find it quicker to take a look at the Frequently Asked Questions page as I’ve answered most of the common questions I get asked there.

 If you still have questions, please fill in the contact form below: